 The Bank regards the monitoring and controlling of risk as a fundamental part of the management of the business and accordingly involves its most senior people in developing risk policy and monitoring its application.
-The Board has agreed a risk management policy and a risk management framework.
+The Board has an approved risk management policy and a risk management framework in place.